Build the perfect

 I love libraries.
 As Shelby Foote once said, “A university is just a group of buildings gathered around a library.”
 Libraries are absolutely the best places to study.
 Why?
 You can flip that switch between work and play.
 The library creates a complete separation between your personal life and your academic life.

-Everyone in the library has a big bubble around them that protects them from annoying outside influences.
+Everyone in the college library has a big bubble around them that protects them from annoying outside influences.
 “Shut up and don’t bother me” is thick in the air.
 The silence is deafening.
 Learning perfection.

 Libraries are one of the few remaining places on the planet where even the most obnoxious people will respect quiet.
 It is the last place on campus where your friends are going to come in and chat it up.
 Studying in the library is the pinnacle of good study habits.
 Nothing is better.
 It brings focus like nothing else.